A Ranking Game for Imitation Learning

 Equipping agents to learn from different sources of information present in the world is a promising direction towards truly intelligent agents.
 Our framework casts imitation as a two-player ranking game unifying previous approaches of learning from expert and suboptimal behaviors.

-Preferences obtained in the real world are usually noisy and one limitation of $\texttt{rank-game}$ is that it does not suggest a way to handle noisy preferences.
-Second, $\texttt{rank-game}$ proposes modifications to learn a reward function amenable to policy optimization but these hyperparameters are set manually.
+Preferences obtained in the real world are usually noisy and one limitation of rank-game is that it does not suggest a way to handle noisy preferences.
+Second, rank-game proposes modifications to learn a reward function amenable to policy optimization but these hyperparameters are set manually.
 Future work can explore methods to automate learning such reward functions.
 Third, despite learning effective policies we observed that we do not learn reusable robust reward functions.

 Citation